usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 35b %}
 {% asset design-standards/fig_35b.gif alt="" %}
 {% figcaption %}
-<strong>30 in by 60 inches (760 mm by 1525 mm) Stall (Roll-in Shower).</strong> The clear floor space alongside the opening to the shower shall be a minimum of 60 inches (1220 mm) in length by a minimum of 36 inches (915 mm) in width.
+<p><strong>30 in by 60 inches (760 mm by 1525 mm) Stall (Roll-in Shower).</strong> The clear floor space alongside the opening to the shower shall be a minimum of 60 inches (1220 mm) in length by a minimum of 36 inches (915 mm) in width.
 If the controls are located on the back (long) wall, they must be a maximum of 27 inches (685 mm) from a side wall.
 An accessible lavatory may be located in the clear floor space at the end of the shower.
-Grab bars are shown on all three walls of the shower.
+Grab bars are shown on all three walls of the shower.</p>
 {% endfigcaption %}
 {% endfigure %}